schemaspy/schemaspy/docs/source/configuration/databaseType.rst

 **Then we have required properties**:

-description=
+dbms=
+    Database Management System should general without version, used for grouping description=
-    Description for the databaseType (mostly used in logging) connectionSpec=
+    Description for this specific databaseType (mostly used in logging) without dbms connectionSpec=
     We will talk more about this one.
 It's the connectionUrl used, but it supports token replacement driver=